ena0553/CSARCH2S19Group2MCO1/README.md

 ## 1. Introduction
 Briefly describe your project build (1–2 paragraphs).
 Mention: target use case (e.g., general-purpose desktop, gaming, programming, data science, etc.) and budget constraint.
+For this project, the assignment was to create a an Intel-based entry level gaming PC build with an allocated budget of Php 40,000 (with ±5% allowance).
+As stated in the project specs, the build should be comparable to an XBox One, power-wise.
+It should be able to handle all older titles with ease, while still being able to run modern games on a low setting.
+Further restrictions include selecting parts that can be sourced locally in Metro Manila, and that the aforementioned parts are from the current era (2024 onwards) or not nearing obsoletion.

+**INCLUDE A BRIEF OVERVIEW OF THE BUILD HERE**

 ---